NateMietk/Mietkiewicz_et_al_2017_SBFuels/README.md

 -  dsqR1000 = The diameter squared of rotten 1000-hour fuels (m)
 -  flR1000 = The fuel load of rotten 1000-hour fuels (Mg/ha)

 **finesurfacefuelload.csv** - All downed, fine fuel load measurements for each plot, site, age, and outbreak class.
 The abbreviations to cell headers are:
--  Year = The decade of epidemic spruce beetle attack
+-  year = The decade of epidemic spruce beetle attack
--  Age = The relative age of spruce-fir stand.
+-  age = The relative age of spruce-fir stand.
--  Site = The unique id for the site
+-  site = The unique id for the site
--  Plot = The subplot contained within the each site.
+-  plot = The plot contained within the each site.
--  Duff = The duff layer depth (m)
+-  duff = The duff layer depth (m)
--  Litter = The litter layer depth (m)
+-  litter = The litter layer depth (m)
--  Fuelbed = The fuelbed depth (duff+litter; m)
+-  fuelbed = The fuelbed depth (duff+litter; m)
+-  flduff = The duff layer fuel load (Mg/ha)
+-  fllitter = The litter layer fuel load (Mg/ha)
+-  flfuelbed = The fuelbed fuel load (Mg/ha)

 **microplot.csv** - Vegetation and bulk denisty from the microsite measurements for each plot, site, age, and outbreak class.
 The abbreviations to cell headers are:
--  Year = The decade of epidemic spruce beetle attack
+-  year = The decade of epidemic spruce beetle attack
--  Age = The relative age of spruce-fir stand.
+-  age = The relative age of spruce-fir stand.
--  Site = The unique id for the site
+-  site = The unique id for the site
--  Plot = The subplot contained within the each site.
+-  plot = The plot contained within the each site.
--  Line = Each line from the constructed Brown's line
+-  line = Each line from the constructed Brown's line
--  BulkDensity = The bulk denisty of each respective vegetation type (Mg/ha)
+-  bulkden = The bulk denisty of each respective vegetation type (Mg/ha)
--  Veg_Type = The specific live/dead vegetation class.
+-  vegtype = The specific live/dead vegetation class.
     -  LS = Live shrub
     -  DS = Dead shrub
     -  LH = Live herb